Skip to Content

 Questions or Comments: nps@tceq.texas.gov

-Big Elm Creek: Developing a Watershed Protection Plan
+Big Elm Creek: Watershed Protection Plan Development

-This project will develop a watershed protection plan (WPP) for Big Elm Creek.
+The Texas Water Resources Institute developed a watershed protection plan for Big Elm Creek.

 Back to the top of the page Back to top